 The Port of Seattle's mission is to promote economic opportunities and quality of life in the region by advancing trade, travel, commerce, and job creation in an equitable, accountable, and environmentally responsible manner.

 OUR VISION

-Over the next 25 years we will add 100,000 jobs through economic growth led by the Port of Seattle, for a total of 300,000 port-related jobs in the region, while reducing our environmental footprint.
+Over the next 25 years, we will add 100,000 jobs through economic growth for a total of 300,000 port-related jobs in the region, while reducing our environmental footprint.

 OUR COMMITMENT